⫸ Introduction to Global Warming

-What is global warming and why should we be worried about it?
-Global warming is the gradual increase of the Earth’s average surface temperature due to greenhouse gases accumulating in the atmosphere, trapping the sun’s heat.
-This increase in temperature is largely due to emissions of greenhouse gases from human activity.
+Global warming is the gradual increase in the Earth’s average surface temperature caused by greenhouse gases accumulating in the atmosphere and trapping the sun’s heat.
+This increase in temperature is largely due to human activity’s emissions of greenhouse gases.

-World annual temperature has risen by an approx more than 1 degree Celsius during the Industrial Revolution.
+World annual temperature has risen by an approx. more than 1 degree Celsius during the Industrial Revolution.
 Between 1880 and 1980, it climbed by 0.07 degrees Celsius per ten years.
 The pace of growth has more than doubled since 1981 and raised by 0.18 degrees Celsius or 0.32 degrees Fahrenheit every decade for the last 40 years.

 So, what does this mean for us?
 We’re already seeing more extreme weather events, like heat waves and hurricanes, which can cause serious damage.
 The longer we wait to address global warming, the worse things will get.
 We need to take action now if we want to protect our planet and future generations.